The only Minnesota-approved CTE alternative teacher preparation program in the state.

 Review & Recommendation

-We consider the content phase of a candidate’s program complete when the candidate has completed each of the four to six modules approved by the MN Professional Educator Licensing and Standards Board (PELSB) to fulfill the standards of each license they are seeking.
-See below for a list of the modules in each licensure program.
+We consider the content phase of a candidate’s program complete when the candidate has completed each of the four to sixteen modules approved by the MN Professional Educator Licensing and Standards Board (PELSB) to fulfill the standards of each license they are seeking.
+See each licensure page for a list of the modules in each licensure program.
 Following completion, we recommend the candidate to PELSB for licensure.

 STEP High School, Anoka, MN